Ground state connectivity of local Hamiltonians: Introduction

 Over the last fifteen years, the merging of condensed matter physics and computational complexity theory has given rise {to} a new field of study known as \emph{quantum Hamiltonian complexity}~\cite{O11,GHLS14}.
 The cornerstone of this field is arguably Kitaev's~\cite{KSV02} quantum version of the Cook-Levin theorem~\cite{C72,L73}, which says that the problem of estimating the ground state energy of a local Hamiltonian is complete for the class Quantum Merlin Arthur (\class{QMA}), where \class{QMA} is a natural generalization of NP.
 Here, a $k$-local Hamiltonian is an operator $H=\sum_i H_i$ acting on $n$ qubits, such that each local Hermitian constraint $H_i$ acts non-trivially on $k$ qubits.
 The \emph{ground state energy} of $H$ is simply the smallest eigenvalue of $H$, and the corresponding eigenspace is known as the \emph{ground space} of $H$.

 Kitaev's result spurred a long line of subsequent works on variants of the ground energy estimation problem (see, e.g.~\cite{O11,GHLS14} for surveys), known as the $k$-local Hamiltonian problem (\klh).
 For example, Oliveira and Terhal showed that LH remains \class{QMA}-complete in the physically motivated case of qubits arranged on a 2D lattice~\cite{OT05}.
 Bravyi and Vyalyi proved~\cite{BV05} that the \emph{commuting} variant of $2$-LH is in NP.
-More recently, the complexity of the version of $2$-LH in which large positive and negative weights on local terms are allowed was characterized by Cubitt and Montanaro~\cite{CM13} in a manner analogous to Schaeffer's dichotomy theorem for Boolean satisfiability~\cite{S78}.
+More recently, the complexity of the version of $2$-LH in which large positive and negative weights on local terms are allowed\footnote{Note that certain physically motivated local Hamiltonian models, such as the Heisenberg anti-ferromagnet (see, e.g.,~\cite{GHLS14} for a definition), require unit weights on all constraints, and are thus not captured by the dichotomy theorem of~\cite{CM13}.} was characterized by Cubitt and Montanaro~\cite{CM13} in a manner analogous to Schaeffer's dichotomy theorem for Boolean satisfiability~\cite{S78}.
 Thus, $k$-LH has served as an excellent ``benchmark'' problem for delving into the complexity of problems encountered in the study of local Hamiltonians.
 Yet, one can also ask about the \emph{properties of the ground space} itself.
 For example, is it topologically ordered?
-Can we evaluate local observables against it~\cite{O11}?
+Can we evaluate local observables against it (e.g. for non-degenerate ground state $\ket{\psi}$ and $2$-local observable $O$, can one estimate $\bra{\psi}I\otimes O\ket{\psi}$)?
 It is this direction which we pursue in this paper.

 Specifically, in this paper we define a notion of \emph{connectivity} of the ground space of $H$, which roughly asks: Given ground states $\ket{\psi}$ and $\ket{\phi}$ of $H$ as input, are they ``connected'' through the ground space of $H$?
 Somewhat more formally, we have (see Section~\ref{sect:defns} for a formal definition):